Title: Richard Maurice Bucke to Walt Whitman, 20 February 1891

 1. This letter is addressed: Walt Whitman | 328 Mickle Street | Camden | New Jersey | U.S.A.
 It is postmarked: CAMDEN, N.J. | FEB | 23 | 6AM | 1891 | REC'(?), LON [illegible] | F [illegible] 21 | | CA [illegible]A. [back]

-2. William Blake (1757–1827) was an English painter, printer, and poet in the Romantic period.
-He is known for his illuminated books, including his collection of poems Songs of Innocence and Experience (1789).
+2. William Blake (1757–1827), the English painter, printer, and Romantic-era poet, is known for his illuminated books, including his collection of poems Songs of Innocence and Experience (1789).
 He also illustrated numerous books, including works by the English writers Mary Wollstonecraft, Thomas Gray, and John Milton. [back]

 3. Erastus Wiman (1834–1904) was a Canadian journalist and businessman who moved to the U.S. and developed large parts of Staten Island.
 He was a vocal supporter of reciprocity (or free trade) between Canada and the U.S., and in 1887 he published his book Commercial Union Between the United States and Canada.
 Bucke agreed with Wiman's views. [back]